schmatz/swift-red-black/README.md

 ###Notes

 The algorithms used to implement this tree were taken straight out of [CLRS](http://en.wikipedia.org/wiki/Introduction_to_Algorithms).
-I haven't profiled this implementation, but I will in the future if performance becomes a problem; this tree is slow compared to ones implemented in C/C++, with 10,000 insertions taking ~20ms, 10,000 finds taking ~26ms, and 10,000 deletions taking ~20ms.
+This implementation is slow compared to ones implemented in C/C++, with 10,000 insertions taking ~20ms, 10,000 finds taking ~26ms, and 10,000 deletions taking ~20ms.
+I did a quick profile, and it shows the bulk of the time is spent dealing with unwrapping implicitly unwrapped optionals.
 I assume that this will only get better with future versions of the compiler.

 ###License